Active Shooter Reported At Walter Reed Medical Center Was Just A Drill, Officials Had ‘No Idea’ [UPDATED]

 — NBC News (@NBCNews) November 27, 2018

-Megan Cloherty of WTOP is reporting that the basement of Building 19 is where authorities appear to be focused in their search, but they have not yet given reason as to why.
+Megan Cloherty of WTOP is reporting that the basement of Building 19 is where authorities appear to be focused in their search, but they have not yet given a reason as to why.

 NSA Naval Support: Initial report of shots was from Building 19 in the basement.
 That area is cleared.
 Now working to clear other buildings. #WalterReed is on lockdown.
 No one in, no one out until the campus is cleared.
 So far NO INDICATION of a shooter. @WTOP